horasolis/horasolis.github.io/README.md

 ![Donate with Bitcoin, QR code](docs/images/donate-link.png).

-If you find this project helpful, share it with others who might like it — whether it's chatting with friends or posting about it on social media.
+If you find this project helpful, share it with others who might like it — whether it’s chatting with friends or posting about it on social media.
 Every little mention helps it reach someone who might really appreciate it.

+## Future roadmap

+These are some directions the project may take moving forward:

+1. **Sleep configuration and multi-phase sleep**
+   Customizable sleep schedules, including support for segmented and other polyphasic sleep patterns.

+2. **Adjustable solar event angles**
+   More precise control over when sunrise and sunset are considered to occur, by setting how far the sun is below the horizon.

+3. **Task planning**
+   Ways to organize the day around natural light and solar rhythms.

+4. **Calendar integration**
+   Syncing with external calendar services to keep everything aligned.

+Bringing these ideas to life will take time and effort.
+Whether or not they happen depends on how much interest the project receives.
+Donations are one way to show support and help shape what comes next.

 ## License